-The Sacramento County Prevention Cabinet intends to conduct all activities with a commitment to Diversity, Equity, and Inclusion.
-The Child Safety Forward Initiative will work to address elements of systemic racism that produce disparities among Black or African American families.
-The Plan includes four key strategy areas: Community, Parent, and Youth Voice, Racial Equity, Trauma-Informed Systems/Practices, and Building and Implementing a System of Care.
+The Child Safety Forward Initiative will work to address the structural, institutional, and systemic racism that produces disparities among Black or African American families.
+The Strategic Plan includes four key strategy areas: Community, Parent, and Youth Voice, Racial Equity, Trauma-Informed Systems/Practices, and Building and Implementing a System of Care.

 The Racial Equity strategy includes the following activities:

-- Promote and support community, child, and family-serving agencies/organizations' efforts to conduct organizational assessments of equity policies and practices by providing best practice guidance and resources. - Invite the community and families to respond to data on racial/ethnic (and other) disparities to help identify barriers/gaps in services and broad community supports, and to make recommendations on community priorities and systems change to address disparities. - Identify and promote anti-racism social justice policies, actionable strategies and practices across all systems to address gaps in racial equity. - Educate, engage, and mobilize underserved and diverse communities to identify community priorities, influence governmental decision-making, and expand and enhance services that can better protect children and increase family safety and well-being.
+- Promote and support community, child, and familyserving agencies/organizations' efforts to conduct organizational assessments of equity policies and practices. - Invite the community and families to respond to data on racial/ethnic (and other) disparities to help identify barriers/gaps in services and broad community supports, and to make recommendations. - Identify and promote anti-racist social justice policies, actionable strategies and practices across all systems. - Educate, engage, and mobilize underserved and diverse communities to identify community priorities, influence governmental decision-making, and expand and enhance services that can better protect children and increase family safety and well-being.